Home » Cookie Recipes » Coffee Cookies

 Serving suggestions

-It goes without saying that the ideal serving suggestion for these Coffee cookies is with a cup of coffee.
-However a glass of cold milk or a cup of tea is just as good!
+The ideal serving suggestion for these Coffee Cookies is to have them with a cup of coffee.
+However, a glass of cold milk or a cup of tea is just as good!

 Baci di Dama